Nightcliff Football Club: History

 The club was formed in 1950.
 It was formally known as Working & Housing.
 Michael McLean was coach in 2005/06.
 Steve Easton was coach for the 2006/07 season.

 Nightcliff Football Club has competed in the NTFL competition in Darwin, Northern Territory since it entered as the Works & Housing team in 1950.
 The Home and Away season commences in October with Finals played in March the following year.

 The Club has its own home ground at the Nightcliff Oval (Darwin Mazda Oval) situated adjacent to the Nightcliff Sports Club.
 Games are also played at Darwin's TIO Marrara Stadium and various other club home grounds.

 The Nightcliff Football Club was originally formed as Works and Housing Football Club in 1950 and competed in the 1950/51 NTFL season; the club was renamed Nightcliff Football Club in 1963/64.

 In the early-1970s the football club established the Nightcliff Sports Club which is now an icon of the suburb and the football club is the proud senior affiliate of the Sports Club.

 The football club runs teams in the Premier League, Division 1, Under 18, Under 16, Under 14 and Under 12 grades.

 Football exports

-The club has produced many AFL players, including Collingwood and Brisbane Lions players Jason Roe and Anthony Corrie, Melbourne player, Liam Jurrah, Fremantle's Ryan Nyhuis, Melbourne player Andy Moniz Wakefield and Giants Wade Derksen.
+The club has produced many AFL players, including Collingwood and Brisbane Lions players Jason Roe and Anthony Corrie, Melbourne player, Liam Jurrah, Fremantle's Ryan Nyhuis, Melbourne player Andy Moniz-Wakefield and Carlton's Wade Derksen.

 In the 2016 AFL draft, Geelong selected Tigers' product Brandan Parfitt, the youngest winner of the club's Best and Fairest award. when he won it at 16.